kcp-dev/contrib/20250401-kubecon-london/workshop/00-prerequisites/README.md

 00-prerequisites/99-highfive.sh
 ```

-If there were no errors, you may continue with the next exercise.
+If there were no errors, you may continue with [the next exercise 🔥](/contrib/learning/20250401-kubecon-london/workshop/01-deploy-kcp/)!